bobbyluig/eclipse/docs/src/tutorial.md

 $$\delta_{x,trot} = x_0 - c_x$$
 $$\delta_{y,trot} = y_0 - c_y$$

 Optimally, this would work for crawl as well.
 However, it would be even better to move the COM further into the support triangle.
 I used $\sigma$ to represent the safety margin.
-Rather than adjusting to a point on the line, the robot will move into the support triangle an aditional $\sigma$.
+Rather than adjusting to a point on the line, the robot will move into the support triangle an additional $\sigma$.
 There is a flaw in this because $\sigma$ is **not** the stability margin.
 When close to the sides of the triangle, it may be possible that moving $\sigma$ may cause the stability margin to be less than $\sigma$ on another side.
 It is even possible that the adjustment can throw the COM outside of the support triangle.
 I have not written in any protection for this as it usually is not a problem.
 However, this is definitely something to think about for improving motion.

 Interestingly, order matters here with $\sigma$.
 I believe there is another way but this is just my take on it, since was really short on time.
 Which point comes first and which comes second depends on which leg is lifted.
 Testing basically reveals the following.